 If distraction and a feeling of absenteeism is infiltrating your relationship, experiment with setting aside time to fully unplug and communicate with each other.

 If you’re in need of a relationship refresh, counseling may be a great option for you.

-No matter your situation, every couple can benefit from participating in couples therapy and acquiring a toolkit to deepen their connection with their loved one.
+No matter your situation, you can benefit from participating in couples therapy and acquiring a toolkit to deepen your connection with your loved one.